greenfork/nimraylib_now/README.md

 There are not a lot of possibilities to use proper deprecation warnings since it is not always possible to translate `#define` declarations from C.
 Sadly upgrades of user code is a necessary part of migration.
-On the bright side it should mainly consist of renaming, please try they wonderful tool `nimgrep`, it is shipped with Nim and has a useful "replace" functionality.
+On the bright side it should mainly consist of renaming, please try the wonderful tool `nimgrep`, it is shipped with Nim and has a useful "replace" functionality.

 [Raylib v3.7.0]: https://github.com/raysan5/raylib/releases/tag/3.7.0